 The cheapest way to get to Stonehenge from London is to take a direct bus from Central London or to take a combination of train and bus.
-The Shuttle Bus includes entrance tickets to Stonehenge, as well as transportation.
+The shuttle bus includes entrance tickets to Stonehenge, as well as transportation.
 Departures are available every day in the morning and afternoon from Victoria Coach Station.
-There are also many low cost tours to Stonehenge from London.
+There are also many low cost London to Stonehenge tours.
 The alternative is to take a train from Waterloo Station to Salisbury and from here a bus to Stonehenge.

 cheapest way to get to Stonehenge:

 Cheapest Way of Getting to Stonehenge

-The Stonehenge shuttle bus departing from Central London is the cheapest and most convenient way of getting to Stonehenge.
+Our London to Stonehenge bus is the cheapest and most convenient way of getting to Stonehenge.
 The service includes entrance tickets and transportation with wifi on the bus.
 The price also includes an audio guide with an explanation about the site.

 The cheapest way to get from London to Stonehenge by public transport is to take the train and bus.